dougeby/IntuneDocs/intune/android-kiosk-enroll.md

 You can replace or remove tokens and QR codes.

 - **Replace token**: You can generate a new token/QR code when one nears expiration by using Replace Token.
 - **Revoke token**: You can immediately expire the token/QR code.
 From this point on, the token/QR code is no longer usable.
-You might use this option if you inadvertently share the token/QR code with an unauthorized party or if you complete all enrollments and no longer need the token/QR code.
+You might use this option if you:
+    - accidentally share the token/QR code with an unauthorized party
+    - complete all enrollments and no longer need the token/QR code

 Replacing or revoking a token/QR code won't have any effect on devices that are already enrolled.